 Education Abroad encourages all UM faculty to consider developing a faculty-directed study abroad program.
 Faculty are key to the success of study abroad at the University of Montana.
-Faculty have tremendous influence on students' learning and development.
+Faculty have a tremendous influence on students' learning and development.
 Education abroad is excited to assist faculty in planning their faculty-directed programs.
 We provide administrative and logistical support for all faculty-directed study abroad programs.

 Step 1: Consider the program structures and review the deadlines

 *Program leaders should complete applications before these deadlines.
 Applications will be reviewed on a rolling basis.
-For new programs, program leaders will be notified within 30 days.
-For renewals, notification will be given in 15 days.
-A program is considered new if the destination country has changed.

 Step 2: Meet with the Director of Education Abroad for assistance in developing the program proposal

-In the meeting the following will be discussed:
+In the meeting, the following will be discussed:

 - Program structures